-- 1. Consider whether disclosure or suspicion needs to be reported to Police - contact the police on 000 if there is an immediate danger to a child and intervene immediately if it is safe to do so - contact the police where the child has been or may be the victim of a criminal offence (including where a child is at risk of significant harm outside the family) - get clear guidance from Police about who will tell child's parents about the disclosure and who can give ongoing support - 2.
+1. Consider whether disclosure or suspicion needs to be reported to Police

+- contact the police on 000 if there is an immediate danger to a child and intervene immediately if it is safe to do so - contact the police where the child has been or may be the victim of a criminal offence (including where a child is at risk of significant harm outside the family) - get clear guidance from Police about who will tell child's parents about the disclosure and who can give ongoing support - 2.
 Consider whether the disclosure or suspicion must be reported to Child Protection - use the online Mandatory Reporter Guide which is available on the ChildStory Reporter website to help make decisions about whether there is a risk of significant harm.
-The Guide covers physical abuse, neglect (supervision, physical shelter/environment, food, medical care, mental health care, and education), sexual abuse, problematic sexual behaviour, psychological harm, relinquishing care and carer concerns to do with substance abuse, mental health, and domestic violence). - make a report by phone to the Child Protection hotline on 132 111 (available 24 hours/7 days a week) eRporting is available for non-urgent notifications at ChildStory Reporter website - make the report with the assistance or support of the Nominated Supervisor.
+The Guide covers physical abuse, neglect (supervision, physical shelter/environment, food, medical care, mental health care, and education), sexual abuse, problematic sexual behaviour, psychological harm, relinquishing care and carer concerns to do with substance abuse, mental health, and domestic violence). - make a report by phone to the Child Protection hotline on 132 111 (available 24 hours/7 days a week) eReporting is available for non-urgent notifications at ChildStory Reporter website - make the report with the assistance or support of the Nominated Supervisor.
 If the Nominated Supervisor does not follow through and make the report, employees and volunteers will make the report - get clear guidance from the person answering about who will tell child's parents of the disclosure and who can give ongoing support - 3.
-Consider whether referral is needed to family services - connect families with referral agencies where concerns of harm do not meet the threshold of significant harm.
-Contact details are available in the resources section of the ChildStory Reporter website.
-Obtain family consent before making referrals. - 4.
+Consider whether referral is needed to family services or exchange of information required with other specified organisations/people

+- exchange information with referral agencies or other allowable organisations/people as outlined above under heading 'Exchanging Information' if you reasonably believe this may help other specified organisations/people to ensure the safety, welfare or wellbeing of children. - Contact details for family referral services are available in the resources section of the ChildStory Reporter website - Where possible obtain family consent before making referrals.
+Advise families relevant information about the child and family will be provided, and they may provide feedback or complaints about the care they're receiving or the disclosure of information.
+Document discussions and outcomes with families, and keep them informed - Ensure confidentiality of employees' personal information eg do not include in referrals - 4.
 Consider whether you must notify ECEC (Early Childhood Education and Care) Regulatory Authority and other Authorities - notify the Regulator about any incident, including any suspected or alleged incident, of child abuse that has occurred at the service.
-This includes any physical or sexual abuse that has occurred or is occurring while the child is at the service. - notify the NSW Ombudsman within 30 days of becoming aware of any allegations and convictions for abuse or neglect of a child made against an employee or volunteer and ensure they are investigated and appropriate action taken (See Attachment G NSW Ombudsman's Office.) - notify the Office of the Children's Guardian of sexual misconduct and serious physical assault involving children by an employee/volunteer (See Attachment G Office of the Children's Guardian.)
+This includes any physical or sexual abuse that has occurred or is occurring while the child is at the service.